Welcome to The Center for Teaching and Learning at Baruch

 The CUNY 1969 Project is an interactive, narrativized platform that explores the history of the Five Demands student protest movement, and brings CUNY history archives of student movements into the classroom and curriculum.

 Vocat is a teaching and learning platform that facilitates qualitative and quantitative assessment of a range of media.
 Faculty and students can upload videos, pictures, and audio directly into Vocat using a simple drag-and-drop interface.

 Here you’ll find guidance for designing and implementing your hybrid course and a browsable collection of sample teaching materials, including syllabi, assignments, activities, and reflections from faculty who designed a hybrid course as part of the Baruch CTL Hybrid Seminar.

 Here you’ll find information about teaching with free, open-source digital tools—platforms for learning that don’t monetize your or our students’ data.
-On our Open-Source Tools for Teaching site, we offer tutorials for getting started with select key tools and further context for working with openly licensed media.
+On our Teach Open Tools site, we offer tutorials for getting started with select key tools and further context for working with openly licensed media.